Max Eisen: By Chance Alone

 The book won the 2019 edition of Canada Reads, where it was defended by Ziya Tong.

 Testimony at war crimes trial

-With the encouragement of German lawyer Thomas Walther, Eisen testified at the trials of former Auschwitz guards Oskar Groening (also known as the "bookkeeper" of Auschwitz) and Reinhold Hanning.
+With the encouragement of German lawyer Thomas Walther, Eisen testified at the trials of former Auschwitz guards Oskar Gröning (also known as the "bookkeeper" of Auschwitz) and Reinhold Hanning.
 Both were known to be members of the SS-Totenkopfverbände.